 The OpenID Connect response from the server includes an id_token

-that is to be used when the site setup its authenticated session.
+that the site uses when it sets up its authenticated session.

 auth_time

-Before the ID Token is of any use, it must be validated.
-Read more about ID Token validation here: Validating an ID Token.
+Clients must validate the ID token before they use it.
+Read more about ID token validation here: Validating an ID Token.

-Once the ID Token has been validated, you can use the provided claims in your site.
+Once the ID token has been validated, you can use the provided claims on your site.

 OAuth vs OpenID Connect and SSO

-The request parameters listed above are OpenID Connect parameters, to be used with OpenID flows.
-But the Curity Identity Server allows client's to request the same parameters even for OAuth flows.
-However, the ID Token is only issued for OpenID Connect, so it is not possible for the client to verify that the authentication happened as expected when not using OpenID Connect.
+The request parameters listed above are OpenID Connect parameters, to be used with OpenID Connect flows.
+The Curity Identity Server allows clients to request the same parameters even for OAuth flows.
+However, the ID Token is only issued for OpenID Connect flows, so it is not possible for the client to verify that the authentication happened as expected when not using OpenID Connect.

 Jacob Ideskog